 While neighborhood public schools living from bake sale to bake sale, some of the richest and most powerful people and organizations in America are lining up to support charters.
 Major donors include the Walton Family Foundation and Bill Gates.
 And they aren’t alone in thinking charters are the future of education.
-Since charters were first established in the early 90s, every American president, from Clinton to president-elect Donald Trump, has supported them.
+Since charters were first established in the early 90s, every American president, from Clinton to Trump, has supported them.

 Cons Of Charter School

 In 2015 and 16, regional and national newspapers ran exposés and editorials about the deplorable classroom conditions and corrupt mismanagement of several charter schools.
 The Akron Beacon Journal found that Ohio charter schools misspend public money nearly four times more often than any other type of taxpayer-funded agency.
 The Sun Sentinel reported that a Florida school operator received $450,000 in tax dollars to open 2 charter schools months after his first school collapsed.
 And an investigation by the Detroit Free Press found massive corruption in the Michigan charter system.

 2. Virtual Charters Are A Real Failure